morgankenyon/DeepCreek/content/posts/should-christians-play-sports.md

 We're taught our culture's games and values, we're good students, so we live that out.

-Maybe we need to teach out kids differently?
+Maybe we need to teach our kids differently?
 Maybe the sports field isn't the best place for Christian youth?